 Augusta is home to a number of people employed in the armed forces.
 When you visit or walk around Augusta, some of the people you will bump into will be military people In and out of uniform, jogging, shopping and generally out and about town.

 Also of interest is that Augusta has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Augusta are slightly better educated than the national average of 21.84% for all cities and towns, with 21.62% of adults in Augusta having a bachelor's degree or advanced degree.
+The education level of Augusta citizens is a little higher than the average for US cities and towns: 21.62% of adults in Augusta have at least a bachelor's degree.

 The per capita income in Augusta in 2018 was $22,709, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $90,836 for a family of four.
 However, Augusta contains both very wealthy and poor people as well.

 Augusta is an extremely ethnically-diverse city.
 The people who call Augusta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Augusta residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Augusta include German, Irish, English, Italian, and African.

 The most common language spoken in Augusta is English.
 Other important languages spoken here include Spanish and German/Yiddish.